Summary (TL;DR)

 - Integration testing with hospital systems to measure impact on efficiency and error reduction.

-While unfinished, the Endoscopy Hub demonstrates how user-centred design can be applied to healthcare workflows just as effectively as in ecommerce or insurance.
+The Endoscopy Hub demonstrates how user-centred discovery can be applied to healthcare workflows just as effectively as in ecommerce or insurance.

-The project reminded me that inspiration can come from anywhere - a McDonald’s display, a productivity framework, or a shadowing session in a busy hospital.
-The key is to connect those dots into solutions that reduce complexity, empower users, and create measurable impact.
+This project proved that inspiration can come from anywhere—a McDonald's display, a productivity framework, or a shadowing session in a busy hospital.
+The key is connecting those dots into solutions that reduce complexity, empower users, and create measurable impact.

 Innovate, don’t imitate.
 Even in healthcare.